 Register with our course system Daphne (using your RZ account + password for authentication).
-Make sure that your data is correct, in particular, that you are reachable under the specified e-mail address.
+Make sure that you are reachable under the specified e-mail address.
 Check out a working copy of your folder in the SVN repository of the course, and add your code to a new subdirectory sheet-01, and commit it.
 Make sure that everything runs through without errors on Jenkins.